starkware-bitcoin/stark-symphony/README.md

 3. Build STARK verifier program with `make build`
 4. Run the program using the generated witness with `make run`

+### Stwo verifier
+1. Go to stwo-verifier folder
+2. Run tests with `make test`
+3. Generate witness with `make proof-wit`
+4. Build the program using `make build`

 ## Simfony CLI

-This is a small CLI tool that helps with the development of Simfony programs.
+This is a small CLI tool that helps with the development of SimplicityHL programs.

 Install `simfony` binary: